dmccreary/beginning-electronics/docs/kits/variable-power-supply/index.md

 ![](./variable-power-supply.jpg)
 ![](./voltage-regulator.png)

 We can build a variable for under $10 from a kit using the powerful LM317 variable voltage regulator.
-The LM317 is a simple 3-terminal adjustable regulator circuit.
+The LM317 is a simple 3-terminal adjustable regulator circuit that is low-cost and very flexible.
+It only needs a few capacitors and a resistor to work.
+The kit we used can use any old transformer you have lying around the house.
+In this example, I used a very old 20-volt AC transformer from an old appliance that was no longer working.

 We can see from the [LM317 data sheet](https://www.ti.com/lit/ds/symlink/lm317.pdf) that with a single potentiometer, we can change any DC voltage into any other lower DC voltage.